13917931-project-tasks/mnsec-docs/en/attacks.md

 # Execution and detection of attacks using mnsec and Suricata

-The usage of Mininet-sec deatiled in this text was based in the use of the basic topology cantained in *firewall.py* file.
+The usage of Mininet-sec detailed in this text was based in the use of the basic topology contained in *firewall.py* file.

 ## Brute Force